-Students ordering a particular calculus book on Iowa State University Bookstore's website will find suggestions for calculators recommended by the syllabus and binders to hold the looseleaf text.
-The bookstore's move toward cross-merchandising online like staff would in-store has resulted in a measurable increase in web sales for non-textbook materials.
+Students ordering a particular calculus book on Iowa State University Bookstore's website will find suggestions for calculators and binders to hold paper.
+The bookstore's move toward online cross-merchandising has resulted in a measurable increase in web sales for non-textbook materials.

-In this day and age, most bookstores are finding you can’t get by only carrying textbooks.
-You need to stock your floor with binders, calculators, notebooks, writing utensils and as many of the other supplies students might need in their daily lives.
+Most bookstore workers are finding they can’t get by only carrying textbooks.
+They also need to stock binders, calculators, notebooks, and as many other supplies students need daily.

-When customers go to check out an order for a certain class, the bookstore’s site recommends suggested materials that would be useful — or necessary — for a student to have.
-Students ordering loose-leaf texts see a recommendation for a binder, while those ordering for a math class will see the calculator recommendation.
+Iowa State Bookstore has increased sales on binders, calculators, bar charts, flash drives and art supplies through cross-merchandising.
+When customers check out an order for a certain class, the bookstore’s website suggests useful materials.
+Students ordering paper see a recommendation for a binder, while those ordering for a math class will see the calculator recommendation.

 Iowa State’s online store transactions function through MBS Systems’ inSite eCommerce solution.
 Among many features, inSite allows stores to attach merchandise to a website’s course list in addition to textbooks.

-Heather said it follows the same principles her staff uses when organizing the store.
-The store arranges displays of suggested items near their corresponding textbooks, which allows the customer to see the items they’d need while they’re shopping for texts.
+Dean said she follows the same principles her staff uses when organizing the store.
+The store team arranges displays of suggested items near their corresponding textbooks, which allows the customer to see the items they’d need while they’re shopping for texts.

-“We train our staff to cross sell, but when you have a massive amount of students shopping in the book department and 15 people on staff, you can’t feasibly talk to everyone," Heather said.
+“We train our staff to cross-sell, but when you have a massive amount of students shopping in the book department, and 15 people on staff, you can’t feasibly talk to everyone," Dean said.
 "We want to make that process as intuitive as possible.”

-Heather noted that her online cross-merchandising did not push the most expensive model of binders or other supplies — its purpose was simply to showcase the variety of options the bookstore had more readily available to students compared to other larger off-campus retailers.
+The online cross-merchandising does not push the most expensive model of binders or other supplies — its purpose is to showcase the variety of options the bookstore has available to students compared to off-campus retailers.